25 die after drinking toxic liquor in India

 Local media reported that the liquor was purchased on Thursday from a shop run by two brothers.
 Liquor stores in the state had been shuttered under a coronavirus lockdown imposed to combat a devastating wave.

-But as case numbers started to slow, Uttar Pradesh allowed liquor sales to resume in some districts on May 11 with restricted hours.
-While it is unclear how the liquor in the Uttar Pradesh case was produced, hundreds of people die every year in India from cheap alcohol made in backstreet distilleries, affordable for even the poorest.
+But as case numbers started to slow, Uttar Pradesh case was produced, hundreds of people die every year in India from cheap alcohol made in backstreet distilleries, affordable for even the poorest.